 Leadership in sustainability research, education and service is a hallmark of UGA’s 2020 Strategic Plan.
 The Green Lab Program promotes and supports world-class science by engaging researchers in best practices that enhance safety, conserve resources, and reduce waste.
-Details of the program are in development..
+Details of the program are in development.
 To learn more about the origins of this program read the May 2015 Advisory Report of the UGA Green Lab Task Force.
-Please contact email@example.com if you would like to become involved.
+Please contact firstname.lastname@example.org if you would like to become involved.

 Laboratory buildings use two to three times more energy per square foot than typical office buildings due primarily to their high ventilation rates and refrigeration needs.

 Ultra-low Temperature (ULT) freezers use about as much electricity as a house, and all together the ULT freezers at UGA cost about $300,000 per year to run.
 You can reduce energy consumption by at least 20% if you increase the temperature from -80°C to -70°C. Researchers at CU Boulder and UC Berkeley have shown that many types of samples can be stored safely at -70ºC or warmer for other sample material.
-In 2012 the Centers for Disease Control and Prevention increased 60 freezers from -80°C to -70°C. Additional research shows promise in room-temperature storage of biological samples.
+In 2012 the Centers for Disease Control and Prevention increased 60 freezers from -80°C to -70°C. Additional research shows promise in a room-temperature storage of biological samples.

 UGA employs approximately 2,000 chemical labs, which are responsible for almost 200,000 individual chemical containers and about 90,000 different chemicals on campus.
 As a result, UGA disposes of about 62,000 pounds of hazardous waste annually, at a cost upwards of $140,000 per year.
 Incorporate the MIT Green Chemistry Wizard into the design of your experiments.
 This database allows researchers to research less hazardous chemicals or processes for experiments.